zalando/postgres-operator/docs/reference/cluster_manifest.md

 ## Manifest structure

-A postgres manifest is a `YAML` document.
+A Postgres manifest is a `YAML` document.
 On the top level both individual parameters and parameter groups can be defined.
 Parameter names are written in camelCase.